 My mortgage servicer refuses to accept my payment.
 What can I do?

-Be sure you’ve followed your mortgage servicer’s instructions for how to submit your mortgage payment.
+First, be sure you’ve followed your mortgage servicer’s instructions for how to submit your mortgage payment.
 Next, call or write a letter to your servicer requesting an explanation.

 If you’re at risk of foreclosure or you have been served legal papers, you may also want to consult an attorney.
-If you need help finding an attorney you can find lawyer referrals in your county and state by visiting the American Bar Association website.
-If you have low or moderate income, visit LawHelp.org to see if there are programs in your state that offer free legal help.
+Learn how to find an attorney in your state.

 Having trouble with a financial product or service?
 If you've already tried reaching out to the company and still have an issue, you can submit a complaint.
 Tell us about your issue—we'll forward it to the company and work to get you a response, generally within 15 days.